Projects

 Space Applications Center (ISRO), Ahmedabad

-Part of a technology demonstration project developing an 8-channel RFIC with LNAs, digital phase shifters, and digital attenuators.
-The chip, fabricated in TowerJazz’s SBC13s4 130nm process, was designed to be radiation-hardened and fault-tolerant, supporting Ka/Q-band frequencies for beamforming applications.
+Contributed to a technology demonstration project for the development of an 8-channel RFIC integrating LNAs, digital phase shifters, and digital attenuators.
+The chip, fabricated using TowerJazz’s SBC13s4 130 nm process, was designed to be radiation-hardened and fault-tolerant, supporting Ka/Q-band frequencies for beamforming applications.

 Third Harmonic Feedback Enabled T/R Module for Far-Field Wireless Power Transfer